PhilippeMarcMeyer/vanillaSelectBox/README.md

 ```
 #### History :

+v 0.41 : Bug corrected, the menu content was misplaced if a css transform was applied on a parent

 v 0.40 : A click on one selectBox close the other opened boxes

 v 0.35 : You can enable and disable items.
 The already disble options of the select are also used at init time.